 Your jewellery will give you many years of pleasure if you look after it well.
 Here are a few guidelines on how to do that.

-Precious jewellery is made from metal but those metals are quite soft, relative to many things you come into contact with every day.
+Precious jewellery is made from metal, silver, gold and platinum, but those metals are quite soft relative to many things you come into contact with every day.
 Although both silver and gold are alloyed with different percentages of various base metals to make them harder, nothing is going to stand up to the steel in your dressmaking shears, the steel in the hand weights you use at the gym, or the steel sides of your oven.
 (Not to mention the corrosive powers of the soil in your garden and the sandpaper you use to strip the paint off your woodwork!)
+Precious metals, pearls, and many gem stones deteriorate when brought into contact with perfume, hairspray or skin lotions.
+So make sure that your jewellery is the last thing you put on, and the first thing you take off before tackling house work or gardening.

 A lot of jewellery is set with precious or semi-precious stones, and these stones vary a great deal in composition and strength.
 Gemstones like diamonds, sapphires and rubies are the hardest and stand up to the most wear, though they can still be chipped or shattered under stress.
 Greenstone, though hard, can break easily, as can many other semi-precious stones.

 Some semi-precious stones, like turquoise and lapis lazuli, are soft and absorbent, and don’t like coming into contact with modern soaps and chemicals.
-Some jewellery “dip” cleaners can be extremely damaging, and we don’t recommend them.
+Some jewellery “dip” cleaners can be extremely damaging, and I don’t recommend them.
 Any brand name “Foaming Silver Polish” is excellent for cleaning silver jewellery - it comes in the form of a paste with a sponge and is rinsed off with water so there is no residue.
 A little warm water and a drop of mild grease-cutter (like dish washing detergent) is fine for soaking gold rings set with diamonds, sapphires or rubies.
 A very soft brush, like an old toothbrush, can be used to shift stubborn dirt from the settings.
-Please don’t hesitate to contact us should you need advice on how best to clean your stone set jewellery.
+If your gem set jewellery is very dirty it may pay you to take them to a reputable jeweller to be professionally cleaned.
+Please don’t hesitate to contact me should you need advice on how best to clean your stone set jewellery.

 All jewellery, particularly pieces set with stones, should be checked and cleaned professionally on a regular basis - at least once a year for jewellery worn constantly, particularly rings.

-I hope you find these few words of advice useful, although many of you probably know most of this already.
+I hope you find this useful, although many of you probably know most of this already.
 If you would like any further information please feel free to contact me: I’ll be glad to help.